Cevalere/Tennis/README.md

 Prerequistes : .Net Framework 2.0 et 3.0

-Click on the executable to launch the application
+Click on the executable Tennis.exe to launch the application